lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

       to 0 or 1 bit.

-* token length (4 bytes).
-The standard allows up to 15 bytes for a token length.
+* token length (4 bits).
+The standard allows up to 8 bytes for a token.
 If a fixed token size is chosen, then this field can be elided.
 If some variation in length are needed then 1 or 2 bits could be enough for most of LPWAN applications.